 Another risk is that daytime fatigue leads to poor concentration, making it difficult to safely operate a vehicle and posing challenges at work or school.

-Fortunately, at L&R Dental, we have solutions for patients who want a restful night’s sleep.
+Fortunately, Our Team at L&R Dental, has solutions for patients who want a restful night’s sleep.
 Diagnosis of OSA from an accredited sleep specialist will provide guidance and recommendations for treatment.